 Etiquette and Behavior

-Be courteous to and respect of others.
+- Be courteous to and respectful of others.
 Do not use rude language and/or behavior.

-No carry-in beer and alcoholic beverages will be allowed on Spirit Mountain premises.
-Such beverages may be confiscated.
+- No carry-in beer and alcoholic beverages will be allowed on Spirit Mountain premises.
+Such beverages will be confiscated.

 These actions may not be construed to create an affirmative duty on the part of the ski area operator to protect skiers from their own or from another skier’s carelessness or recklessness.
 If you do not agree with the above, then do not use the facilities at our ski area.